 - "New compensations structure has soured many on the opportunity"

 So, although this information may be current as of today, at the time you’re reading this there's a strong possibility things have changed.

-There are two ways to earn money with J. Hilburn.
+There are three ways to earn money with J. Hilburn.